lillianqin/book-project/README.md

 ```

 In total, above run took 181.66 seconds user time.
 The goal is to reduce the time with better data structures for the book.
+- this becomes 153.39 after switching OrderList to intrusive linked list btw